 Complainant is now twice trying to re-litigate his past discipline in an untimely manner and after failing to exhaust his contractual remedies.
-He already availed himself of the disciplinary appellate process when he requested an appeal under Article 29 of the CBA in April of 2023.
-See Exhibit 1.
-He had the ability to challenge the underlying investigation and level of discipline.
+He already availed himself of the disciplinary appellate process when be requested an appeal under Article 29 of the CBA in April of 2023.
+See Exhibit 1 and Complaint at 4.
+Through this bargained for process, he already had the ability to challenge the underlying investigation and level of discipline he received.
 He was even successful in his appeal when his proposed demotion was reduced to a suspension using that process.
+See Complaint at 5.
 Still, if Complainant had not been satisfied with the reduction of his discipline, he could have continued to appeal his discipline through the grievance process through arbitration.
-However, he chose to accept the reduced discipline and served his suspension.
-Now Complainant attempts to circumvent the contractual process by bringing a Board complaint five plus months later.
+See Exhibit 1 at 26-30.
+However, be chose to accept the reduced discipline and served his suspension.
+See Complaint at 5.
+Not only did Complainant not utilize the grievance process to arbitration, he abandoned it before taking it to level II.
+Now Leonard attempts to circumvent the contractual process by bringing a Board complaint seven plus months later.

-Respondents anticipate that Leonard will argue he was unaware of the alleged personal. and discriminatory reasons until after his time to challenge the discipline had run.
-However, this argument fails because he would still need to address these claims through the bargained for process.
+Respondents anticipate that Leonard will argue he was unaware of the alleged personal, and discriminatory reasons until after his time to challenge the discipline had run.
+However, this argument fails because he would still need to address these claims through the bargained for process under Article 30 of the CBA.
 In fact, he did attempt to do this through the bargained for process when he filed a grievance alleging the same facts in his Complaint on November 6, 2023, in accordance with Article 30 of the CBA.
-See Exhibit 2.
+See Exhibit 3.
 When he received a response at Level I of his grievance on December 18, 2023, he chose not to further pursue his contractual remedies by elevating it to level II and ultimately to arbitration.
+See Exhibit 5 and 6.